nuxt/vue-meta/README.md

 # vue-meta
 [![Gitter](https://badges.gitter.im/vue-meta/Lobby.svg)](https://gitter.im/vue-meta/Lobby)

 Manage page meta info in Vue 2.0 server-rendered components.
 Supports streaming.
-No dependencies.

 > **Please note** that this project is still in very early alpha development and is *not* considered to be production ready.
 > **You have been warned.** There is no sanitization yet, no tests, and you might even find some features are still missing.